elastic/beats/kubebeat/README.md

 2. Kibana with running on the default port (`http://localhost:5601`)
 3. Minikube cluster running locally (`minikube start`)

+Please make sure that you run the following instructions within the `kubebeat` directory.

+Clone the git submodule of the CIS rules:

+    git submodule init && git submodule update

+Comment the Rego code that uses data.yaml (Temporary fix) - go to compliance/cis_k8s/cis_k8s.rego and comment the following line of code:

+    data.activated_rules.cis_k8s[rule_id]

 First compile the application for Linux:

     GOOS=linux go build